-As Drones start to become a common sight within the mining industry, creative and innovative mining engineers and geologies are finding novel ways to use UAV technology to improve their work.
+As drones start to become a common sight within the mining industry, creative and innovative mining engineers and geologies are finding novel ways to use UAV (unmanned aerial vehicle) technology to improve their work.

 Some drones are being designed to be able to transport payloads, which means they can be used to carry equipment, tools and samples from areas to other areas quickly.
 We foresee the time when a drone will be able to deliver samples from a site, leading to less time gathering data in field and more time interpreting it - that’s a game changer!